 Testing on Real-Life Data.
-Some past theoretical work in the high-dimensional regime tests on real data Paquette et al. (2022); Loureiro et al. (2021b;a); Wei et al. (2022).
-Loureiro et al. (2021b) assumes that the data distribution is given by a Gaussian mixture model.
-Loureiro et al. (2021a) uses a Gaussian equivalence principle to argue that their teacher-student model can capture realistic data assumptions.
-Finally, Wei et al. (2022) show that their appropriately rescaled training error asymptotically converges to the true risk under some assumptions.
+Some past theoretical work in non-classical regimes tests on real data (Paquette et al., 2022; Loureiro et al., 2021b;a; Wei et al., 2022).
+However, all the results require that the training data is I.I.D. and that the test data is from the same distribution as the training data.
 Cheng & Montanari (2022) also study a more general model of ill-conditioned covariances.
-All of the results require that the training data is I.I.D. and that the test data is from the same distribution as the training data.
-Further, they do not do this in the denoising setup considered in this paper.
-However, in contrast to us, they provide data-independent theoretical results.
+However, they do not do this in the denoising setup considered in this paper.
+In this paper, we test on real data and show that our predictions have less than 1% error.

 OOD Generalization and Distribution Shift.
 Empirically, studies such as Miller et al. (2021); Recht et al. (2019); Miller et al. (2020); McCoy et al. (2020) have noticed that there is a strong linear correlation between in-distribution accuracy and out-of-distribution accuracy.
-There has been some theoretical work (Tripuraneni et al., 2021a;b; Mania & Sra, 2020; Wu & Xu, 2020; Darestani et al., 2021; LeJeune et al., 2022) that has looked into this phenomenon.
+There has been some theoretical work(Tripuraneni et al., 2021a;b; Mania & Sra, 2020; Wu & Xu, 2020; Darestani et al., 2021; LeJeune et al., 2022) that has looked into this phenomenon.
 In other examples, Ben-David et al. (2006) approaches this from a domain adaptation perspective and computes bounds dependent on an abstract notion of distribution distance; Lei et al. (2021) provides analysis for the minimax risk; and Lampinen & Ganguli (2019) studies the generalization when training models with gradient descent.
 In this paper, we continue theoretically understanding distribution shift.
 We do so in the novel setting of denoising.
-While past results usually only depend on some measure of distance between the two distributions.
-We provide instance-specific results that depend on the data.